 reading of the history of the old west.

-Today, almost two decades later,
+Today, over two decades later,

 Scott continues to introduce new people